OpenDCAI/vts-v/README.md

 This repository is the official implementation of [Multi-step Visual Reasoning with Visual Tokens Scaling and Verification](https://arxiv.org/abs/2506.07235).

 Our paper's homepage is at: [https://vts-v.github.io/](https://vts-v.github.io/)

+Our datasets and models are open-sourced at [HuggingFace](https://huggingface.co/vtsvnips2025)

 # Introduction

 <img src="./asset/main.png" alt="main"/>